Family, Property & Business Law Firm of Best Lawyers in Karachi, Islamabad & Lahore, Pakistan

 The Right Law Associates venue provides ample opportunities to distribute sweets, take pictures, and record videos during or after the Nikah Ceremony.

-A Nikah Khawan (Qazi) is an individual who performs the Nikah service according to Islamic Sharia in Pakistan.
+A Nikah Khawan (Qazi) is an individual who performs the online or offline Nikah service according to Islamic Sharia in Pakistan.
 The vast majority of Nikah Khawan (Qazis) in Pakistan are amateurs, have not studied in any Madressa, and do not have registration.

 Almost every Nikah Khawan (Qazi) on the panel qualifies an Islami Madrassa and is certified.
 The religious functions have been taking place in Karachi, Islamabad, and Rawalpindi, Pakistan, for several years now.
 The Nikah Khawans (Qazis) in our mosques are generally imams.